 GaBi-Software and LCI data availability of electronic components

-The ILCD component models in this work are exported from the GaBi Extension database XI: Electronics from PE INTERNATIONAL which consists of around 180 electronic components.
-Alternative electronic component databases can also be used if ILCD models can be exported.
+The ILCD component models in this work are imported from the GaBi Extension database XI: Electronics from PE INTERNATIONAL which consists of around 180 electronic components.
+Alternative electronic component databases can also be used if ILCD models can be imported.
 New ILCD models of components for the composition PCB model can be created based on measurements of component composition.

 The ILCD-model selection for an electronic component is an important step to create a realistic LCI- and composition model.
-The ecological impacts as well as the material composition of an electronic component can change strongly if the same package with a different component design is selected.
+The environmental impacts as well as the material composition of an electronic component can change strongly if the same package with a different component design is selected.
 An example is the SMD resistor in the 1206 package.
 The composition model of the “Resistor thick film flat chip 1206 (8.9mg)” from the GaBi database consist of a considerable amount of palladium whereas the “Resistor flat chip 1206 (9.2mg)” does not contain any palladium.
 Unfortunately the optical inspection system with only a 2D image sensor cannot distinguish between a resistor containing palladium and one which does not.
 If electronic components without a comparable ILCD models in a database are replaced by an ILCD replacement model, it must be ensured that the replacement model does not overestimate the content of special materials.
-Especially if the likelihood of occurrence from a component class in the PCB waste is huge, the ILCD model has to be determined carefully.
+Especially if the likelihood of occurrence of a component class in the PCB waste is huge, the ILCD model has to be determined carefully.

 The material composition model and the LCI-model for the Arduino Due board are specified in chapter 5.7.3 as an exemplary PCB model.